ddnexus/irt/README.markdown

 ### Contextual ri doc with autocompletion

-IRT offers the 'ri' command, implemented with fastri so you should have it installed.
+IRT offers the 'ri' command, (implemented with fastri for RUBY_VERSION < 1.9.2, or 'bri' for RUBY_VERSION >= 1.9.2)
-It uses 'qri' by default but you can change the IRT.ri_command_format if you prefer to use 'fri'.
+See also the IRT.ri_command_format option if you want to change it.

 In its basic form the 'ri' command can accept a string as the system ri command does (you can even omit the quotes).